mz462/mcpPaylocity/README.md

 The following endpoints will be implemented in future updates:

-- [ ] Additional employee endpoints (emergency contacts, primary pay rates, etc.)
-- [ ] Deductions endpoints
+- [ ] Higher level insights (e.g. turnover rate, headcount by department, rate comparison etc.)
-- [ ] Benefits enrollment endpoints
-- [ ] Direct deposit endpoints
-- [ ] Additional company setup endpoints

 ## Configuration